Planning-nl/vue3-i18n/README.md

 console.log(number(10, { style: 'currency', currency: 'EUR' }));
 ```

-The `numberParts` function will return the result in a `Intl.NumberFormatPart` array.
+The `numberParts` returns the result in a `Intl.NumberFormatPart` array.

+The `numberHtml` returns the result in a HTML string with CSS classes.
+It can be used in a `v-html` property.
+This allows adding CSS
+styles.

 ### Datetime